BSN-Spartan/Data-Center-Gateway/README.md

 ![image-20221111145941725](./image/p2.png)

-##### 3. Configure Consumers
+### 3.4 Configure Consumers

 Create a user and configure Basic Auth:

-The username and password need to be configured into the operations and maintenance system, and will be used when the system requests the gateway microservice interface.
+The username and password need to be configured into Data Center Operator's operations and maintenance system, and will be used when the system requests the gateway microservice interface.

-Username: admin(custom) changes to Username: admin // this value can be defined by yourself
+Username: admin // this value can be defined by yourself

 ![image-20221111150227731](./image/consumer1.png)

 ![image-20221111150257902](./image/consumer2.png)